 note: adopted 1894; the music for the lyric-less anthem is based on a 10th century chorale piece

-Sao Tome and Principe name: "Independencia total" (Total Independence)
+name: "Independencia total" (Total Independence)

 lyrics/music: Alda Neves DA GRACA do Espirito Santo/Manuel dos Santos Barreto de Sousa e ALMEIDA